team-monite/monite-sdk/.changeset/grumpy-worms-pull.md

 ---
-'@monite/sdk-react': major
+'@monite/sdk-react': minor
 ---

+fix(DEV-11166): rewrite <FileViewer /> component to use native PDF rendering

-Fixed a bug with PDF rendering caused by SSR rendering by changing to a more native approach.
-Switched from `react-pdf` to `pdfjs-dist`, which is the main library behind `react-pdf`.
-Implemented custom canvas rendering and fallback logic for iframes with objects.
+* Fixed a bug with PDF rendering caused by SSR rendering by changing to a more native approach.
+* Switched from `react-pdf` to `pdfjs-dist`, which is the main library behind `react-pdf`.
+* Implemented custom canvas rendering and fallback logic for iframes with objects.